reasonwithoutrestraint/site/Blog/AffirmativeAction.md

 There are strong objections to each of these arguments, but I will not be considering any of these objections here (see objections for these arguments in Tierney).
 I won't be considering any of these objections because I will not (directly) use any of the aforementioned arguments.
 Instead, I will defend affirmative action by appealing to two other forms of preferential treatment by university admissions that the vast majority of people (including myself) take to be defensible: (1) preferential treatment based on socioeconomic status, and (2) preferential treatment based on non-academic qualities.
 These two other forms of preferential treatment, I will argue, are relevantly similar to preferential treatment based on race.
 If I'm correct about this, then if we continue to defend these two other forms of preferential treatment, then we have strong reason to also defend preferential treatment based on race.

 The vast majority of people believe that universities are morally permitted to grant preferential treatment to individuals from families with lower socioeconomic statuses (SES).
-In fact, when people defend race-based affirmative action to compensate or correct for unfair disadvantages, rarely do peo many people object that SES-based affirmative action would be a better way to compensate or correct for a student's disadvantages.
+In fact, when people defend race-based affirmative action to compensate or correct for unfair disadvantages, rarely do people object by negating the importance of compensating or correcting for these disadvantages.
+Rather, the o is almost always to propose SES-based preferential treatment as a superior alternative to race-based preferential treatment.
+So the idea by most people is that

 Sidestep these main arguments.
 Argue by analogy